Marcos de Barros Leopoldo Guerra

-Marcos de Barros Leopoldo Guerra (ca. 1963 – December 23, 2014), a Brazilian blogger for his blog Ubatuba Cobra in Ubatuba, Brazil.
+Marcos de Barros Leopoldo Guerra (ca. 1963 – December 23, 2014), was a Brazilian blogger known for his blog Ubatuba Cobra, located in Ubatuba, Brazil.
 Guerra was known for his denunciation of corrupt politicians in Ubatuba and nearby São Paulo.
 He died after being shot by two men in his home in Ubatuba.
 Guerra had been receiving death threats in response to the political content of his blog prior to his murder.

 Personal

 Guerra, 51 years old at the time of his murder, was born around 1963.
 He resided at Rua Santa Genoveva in the Praia do Tenório (Translated: Tenório Beach) neighborhood of Ubatuba, Brazil.
 He was single and lived with his 85-year-old father, who discovered his son's dead body.
 His funeral was on December 24, 2014.

 Career

 Guerra was a lawyer and journalist known for his blog, Ubatuba Cobra.
 He used his blog to investigate and criticize the corrupt actions of politicians in his home city of Ubatuba as well as nearby São Paulo.
 His posts on the misappropriation of funds by local administrators received negative attention which culminated in death threats being sent to Guerra.